 You’ve spent the last six months or more working on a major overhaul of your app.
 You’ve refreshed the UI.
 Improved the app icon.
 You’ve even added a bunch of new features and removed the crusty old stuff that no one ever uses.
 You release it expecting universal praise.
-Instead, you're met with a barrage of angry tweets and a bunch of 1 star reviews from your once happy users.
+Instead, you're met with a barrage of angry tweets and a bunch of 1-star reviews from your once happy users.

 When you look at this from a customers perspective, it’s no wonder they get annoyed and confused when things get changed without good reason or warning.

-As developers and designers we love to wow customers with brand new version of our products, but most of the time that’s not what users want.
+As developers and designers we love to wow customers with a brand new version of our products, but most of the time that’s not what users want.
 Users like frequent, incremental updates that improve their productivity without breaking anything.
 Big updates are the exact opposite of what customers want.

 To keep all of your users happy you should refine, adjust, and improve things over time.
-Never remove features unless you really honestly believe it's the right thing to do.
+Never remove features unless you honestly believe it's the right thing to do.

 Regular, incremental updates are a win for everyone.
 Tweak and improve your app gradually.
 Your users will love you for it.

 If you enjoyed this article you should subscribe below to get notified when more content like this gets published.